OSYC Street Address

 Regatta Descriptions below

-1699 Regatta: Multi hull and One Design regatta featuring a reaching course right along the beach.
+1699 Regatta: Multi hull and One Design regatta featuring a (probably) reaching course right along the beach.
 Fast, fun and local.
 In connection with the City of Ocean Springs' 1699 Historical Society's annual reenactment and celebration of the 1699 landing of Pierre LeMoyne D'Iberville, befriending the Biloxi indians, and the establishment of Ocean Springs.
-For 2018 this becomes a Pro-Am only event aimed at getting less experienced sailors on the water for a race.
-An experienced skipper will take a less experienced crew member along so new folks can experience the thrill of catamaran sailing.
+For 2019 this continues as a Pro-Am only event aimed at getting less experienced sailors on the water for a race.
+An experienced skipper will take a novice crew member along so new folks can experience the thrill of catamaran sailing.
+We race up and down the beach Saturday and do some distance racing Sunday.
 Come on down and check it out!
 There will be cool trophies:)

 Slip to Ship Regatta: A long distance multi-hull regatta that departs from OSYC for the first leg and races out to the Eastern end of Ship Island.
 The racers lunch on the island then race back.
 The final race is the following day when the fastest sailor around Deer Island will get their name on the Deer Island Perpetual trophy!

 Katrina Memorial Regatta: A simple, fun, local but anyone's invited... race.
 Imagine this as a Friday Night Race, but during the day, and hopefully with more boats and wind.
 There is a Short course for short boats (2 hulls optional - bring your Sunfish/Opti/Bic), a medium course for medium boats (2 hulls required high Portsmouth) and a Long course for long boats.
 Less than 2 hulls you have to be joking. (low Portsmouth).
 Definition of short, medium, and long is at the PRO's discretion depending on what boats are represented at the skipper's meeting.
 Verbal SI's at the skipper's meeting.

 No entry fee.
 No protests.
-No awards - other than bragging rights, a drink on the house and a championship photo.
+No awards - other than bragging rights, a possible drink on the house and a championship photo.
 Sail the afternoon away and be back on the beach by 5pm so you can relax and have dinner at the club

 Shearwater Regatta- competitive and fun, buoy racing off the beach, any/all catamarans and dingys welcome.